Stephen-Gates/chatbot/docs/application-count.md

 ## Button driven conversation

-### :fontawesome-solid-robot:{: .grey } How can I help?
+### :fontawesome-solid-robot:{: .blue } How can I help?
 I can answer questions about:

 - User Groups
 - Business Capabilities